Train Trip from Irkutsk to Ulan-Ude

 Stopping at Babushkin and Mysovaya

 Just past Mysovaya, the train turns east leaving Lake Baikal behind until it reaches the Selenga River which it follows for the next hour into Ulan-Ude.
-The snow has disappeared but it is cloudy and rainy until the Provodnitsa reminds us we are 20 minutes out of Ulan-Ude, capital of Buryatiya.
+The snow has disappeared, but it is cloudy and rainy until the Provodnitsa reminds us we are 20 minutes out of Ulan-Ude, capital of Buryatiya.
 We shake hands and wish the best of luck to all of the Uzbeks we have met and prepare to exit the train.

 Houses on the Selenga River